Senior Technical Product Manager - API • SE Ranking

 Target Non-Developers

-Realized the market wasn't AI developers (who use the API directly) but SEO professionals who wanted natural language access.
+I realized the market wasn't AI developers (they use the Data API directly) but SEO professionals who wanted natural-language access.
+I designed V2 for them.

 Technical Details